 2) There is a reasonable belief that the student will be academically successful if allowed to re-enroll and take courses before the time limit of the suspension has elapsed.
 If a student’s appeal receives the support of the Dean and the student is approved to continue in the ensuing semester at Belmont, the student will only be allowed to repeat D or F courses and the number of hours taken may be limited.

 There is another form of appeal, which is different from requesting waiver of the Belmont non-enrollment period.
 The student may request approval from and college Dean and University Registrar to take “concurrent enrollment” courses.
 (This may even be suggested by the dean if waiver of the non-enrollment semester(s) is not approved).
 “Concurrent Enrollment” is a Belmont student taking courses at another college or university that has been approved along with the specific course(s) that are determined to be transferable and will count toward the Belmont degree.
-If approved “concurrent” courses eligible for transfer back to Belmont are typically only BELL Core courses.
+If concurrent enrollment is approved, only BELL Core courses not previously taken at Belmont are eligible to transfer back.
 Student should not take nor will they be approved to take in concurrent enrollment any low grade course(s) that must be repeated at Belmont in order to replace course grades counting in the Belmont GPA.

 Academic Stipulations upon Return

 Upon return with a status of Academic Suspension in the prior semester of enrollment the student will be automatically placed under Academic Stipulations (student status will show as Probation while attending that semester).
 Stipulations require:

 - The student should meet with their academic advisor and must plan a schedule to primarily repeat courses of a “D” or “F.”

 - In primarily repeating courses as is required above, if the student’s GPA in the returning semester is below a 2.0 and the student is suspended again,no appeal is possible and the non-enrollment period is in effect.